zig-gamedev/zig-gamedev/samples/intro/README.md

 ## intro applications

 Intro applications have been designed to help people learn graphics programming and zig-gamedev framework.
+I've tried to keep the code simple and add comments in key points.

 ### intro 0

-This intro application shows how to create window, setup DirectX 12 context and clear the window and draw text using Direct2D.
+This intro application shows how to create window, setup DirectX 12 context, clear the window and draw text using Direct2D.

 ![image](screenshot0.png)